Beijing Capital International Airport

-Beijing Capital International Airport (IATA: PEK, ICAO: ZBAA) is one of two international airports serving Beijing, the other one being Beijing Daxing International Airport (PKX).
-It is located 32 km northeast of Beijing's city center, in an exclave of Chaoyang District and the surroundings of that exclave in suburban Shunyi District.
+Beijing Capital International Airport (IATA: PEK, ICAO: ZBAA) is the busier of the two international airports serving Beijing, the capital city of China (the other one being Beijing Daxing International Airport).
+The airport is located 32 km northeast of downtown Beijing, in an exclave of Chaoyang and the surroundings of that exclave in suburban Shunyi.
 The airport is owned and operated by the Beijing Capital International Airport Company Limited, a state-controlled company.
 The airport's IATA Airport code, PEK, is based on the city's former romanized name, Peking.

-Beijing Capital has rapidly ascended in rankings of the world's busiest airports in the past decade.
-It had become the busiest airport in Asia in terms of passenger traffic and total traffic movements by 2009.
-It was the world's second busiest airport in terms of passenger traffic between 2010 and 2021.
-The airport registered 557,167 aircraft movements (takeoffs and landings), ranking 6th in the world in 2012.
-In terms of cargo traffic, Beijing airport has also witnessed rapid growth.
-By 2012, the airport had become the 13th busiest airport in the world by cargo traffic, registering 1,787,027 tons.
+The facility covers an area of 3,657 acre of airport property.